ExpressionEngine/ExpressionEngine-User-Guide/source/cp/publish/edit.rst

 In this section you can edit and update previously posted Entries.
 The list can be filtered by Channel, Category, Status, or Date range, and it can be sorted by ID, Title, Comments, Date, and Status.
-In addition, you can select multiple entries using the checkboxes on the right, then either delete them.
+In addition, you can select multiple entries using the checkboxes on the right, then delete them.

 ..
 Permissions